google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 4. Diagnosis and Assessment

 Diagnosing psychotic disorders requires a comprehensive assessment by mental health professionals.
-The process typically involves several steps:
+The process typically involves several steps.
+For more information on the psychological tests and screening tools used, visit this link.

 4.1 Clinical Interview